-If we want to have the ordinal numbers, according to either standardization, as unique objects free from all inessential features, then we must take in each case as object the bare schema of the respective figure of repetition [Wiederholungsfigur] which are obtained by repetition; this requires a very high degree of abstraction. $\|^{A32}$ However, we are free to represent these purely formal objects by concrete objects ("number signs" or "numerals"); these then possess inessential arbitrarily added characteristics, which, however, can be immediately recognized as such.
-This procedure is based on a certain agreement, which must be kept throughout one and the same consideration.5 Such an agreement, according to the first standardization, is the representation of the first ordinal numbers by the figures 1, 11, 111, 1111.
-According to an agreement corresponding to the second standardization, the first ordinal numbers are represented by the figures 0, 0', 0", 0"', 0"''.
+If we want to have the ordinal numbers, according to either standardization, as unique objects free from all inessential features, then we must take as object in each case the bare schema of the respective figures obtained by repetition; this requires a very high degree of abstraction. $\|^{A32}$ However, we are free to represent these purely formal objects by concrete objects ("number signs" or "numerals"); these then possess inessential arbitrarily added characteristics, which, however, can be immediately recognized as such.
+This procedure is based on a certain agreement, which must be kept throughout one and the same deliberation.4 Such an agreement, according to the first standardization, is the representation of the first ordinal numbers by the figures 1, 11, 111, 1111.
+According to an agreement corresponding to the second standardization, the first ordinal numbers are represented by the figures 0, 0', 0'', 0''', 0''''.

-Having found a simple access to the numbers in this way by regarding them structurally, our conception of the \parallel^{341} character of mathematical knowledge receives a new confirmation.
+Having found a simple access to the numbers in this way by regarding them structurally, our conception of the $\|^{341}$ character of mathematical knowledge receives a new confirmation.
 For, the dominant role of number in mathematics becomes clear on the basis of this conception; and our characterization of mathematics as a theory of structures seems to be an appropriate extension of the view mentioned at the beginning of this essay that numbers constitute the real object of mathematics.